Graduate Degree Programs, College of Computer Studies

 Academic Program Components

-Remedial Courses (18 units)
+Remedial/Bridging courses (18 units)

 - Project Management and IS Development

-- IT Resource management
+- IT Resource Management

 - Basics of Databases